 Building on the experience and success of our Ideas for Action initiative we also hope for SDGs&Her to help participants maintain clarity about their priorities and goals, to confront challenging social problems that have no obvious solutions, and to feel comfortable taking risks, learning new approaches, and experimenting in more informed ways as they develop actionable ideas with scalable and sustainable impact.

-To Enter: Applicants complete a short online template, describing their work and linking their initiative/product to 1 or more SDGs.
+To Enter: Applicants complete a short online template, describing their work and linking their initiative/product to one or more SDGs.